4/52 Simplified As A Fraction

 1. Finding the GCD of 4 and 52:

-There are several ways to find the GCD.
+You've got several ways worth knowing here.
 Here are two common methods:

-Prime Factorization: Break down both numbers into their prime factors.
+• Prime Factorization: Break down both numbers into their prime factors.
 The prime factorization of 4 is 2 x 2 (or 2²).
 The prime factorization of 52 is 2 x 2 x 13 (or 2² x 13).
 The common prime factors are 2 x 2, which equals 4.
-Therefore, the GCD is 4.
+So, the GCD is 4 Took long enough..

 2. Dividing the Numerator and Denominator by the GCD: